 The installation process should take less than a minute.

 Next, you'll Create an Account.

-What is the difference between "login OTPs" and "recovery OTPs"?
+What is the difference between "Login OTPs" and "Recovery OTPs"?

-Recovery OTPs: Users do not have direct access to OTPs.
-These are bits of data that are stored automatically by the browser addon.
-When you use the LastPass browser addon, the addon generates this OTP and stores it in the browser.
+Users do not have direct access to recovery OTPs.
+These are bits of data that are stored automatically by the browser add-on.
+When you use the LastPass browser add-on, the add-on generates an OTP that is derived from the Master Password and stores it in the browser's LastPass files.
 It will stay there until you go through account recovery in that specific browser where the OTP was generated and stored.
 If you do the recovery process (https://lastpass.com/recover.php) it will try to "call up" that OTP, and allow you to immediately reset your password if it detects that the OTP was stored in the browser.

 OTPs are local to specific browsers and one OTP should be generated for each browser, on each computer, where you use LastPass.
 Recovery OTPs are not portable, they are stored in the specific browser's file, so recovery can only be done on a browser where you have used your LastPass account before.
 When you next log in to your account after you've reset your Master Password, new OTPs are generated for the browser the next time you login.

 *** Note: All OTPs are derived from the master password that is current to the account when they are created.
 Changing the master password in any way, even through a revert, will cause the OTPs to not function.